 - Different guidelines and forms apply depending on whether the research is Human Biomedical Research (HBR) or Social, Behavioural and Educational Research (SBER) Please refer to the NUS-IRB overview of our guidelines on research for more information.

 - A key contributor to delays in protocol approval is an incomplete application submitted to the NUS-IRB office.
 It is strongly recommended that researchers take time to send in a complete application the very first time so that the review process can go smoothly.
 Before completing an application, refer to and read the relevant guidelines and complete online CITI training before submitting your application.
 Researchers may request for a research ethics consultation (REC) with the IRB secretariat (via email) on special topics prior to initial submission.

 - A copy of the grant approval letter if the research is supported by a grant.

 - Participant Information Sheet & Consent Form (PIS & CF) - please see Guidelines for HBR.

 - Documents for recruitment and data collection (e.g. Advertisement, Data Form, Questionnaire etc.)

 - Supporting documents (e.g. Catalog details of cell lines, Material Transfer Agreement, correspondence of willingness etc.)

 - PI and investigators' CVs (not more than 3 pgs per investigator).

 - For NUS biomedical researchers only: Collaborative Institutional Training Initiative (CITI) certificates.
 Please refer to Training for more details.

-All new applications and requests for application forms, guidelines and enquiries should be addressed to :
+All requests for guidelines and enquiries should be emailed to firstname.lastname@example.org.